Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 ### htmlAttributes (object)

-Properties in `htmlAttributes` are assigned to elements in the `html`.
+Properties in `htmlAttributes` are parsed and assigned to the `<html>` element.

 ### bodyAttributes (object)

-Properties in `bodyAttributes` are assigned to elements in the `body`.
+Properties in `bodyAttributes` are parsed and assigned to the `<body>` element.

 ## How it works

 ### Client-side bootstrap

-Code which is executed immediately by the browser to deliver the JavaScript and styles required by the page.
+The bootstrap returns JavaScript code which will be executed immediately by the browser when it receives the html for the page.
+The execution of which delivers the JavaScript and styles required by the page.

 #### JS/No JS